bruncs/bruncs/README.md

 - Started coding in **2002**
 - Over 10 years of experience with **JavaScript** and over 8 with **[`TypeScript`]**
 - Willing to learn new things all the time, and work in teams
 - Always down to chat!
-Contact me on one of the platforms down below!
+Contact me on one of the platforms listed in my bio!

 <!--
 ## 🔭 Projects